mschermer/spotVol/README.md

 spotVol
 =======

-Repository for R package spotVol, which will be developed during the Google Summer of Code 2014
+Repository for R package spotvolatility, which was developed during the Google Summer of Code 2014

 Overview: https://www.google-melange.com/gsoc/project/details/google/gsoc2014/maarten473/5668600916475904

-More information (copied from http://rwiki.sciviews.org/doku.php?id=developers:projects:gsoc2014:spotvol):

-Spot volatility estimation: Methods and applications

-Summary

-This project aims at expanding the R package highfrequency with a broad range of functionality allowing to estimate the intraday volatility of highfrequency return series.

-Description

-Spot volatility estimates are important for highfrequency trading signal generation and risk management.
-Several spot volatility estimators have been proposed over the last years.
-This project aims at implementing them in the R package highfrequency:

-i.
-The stochastic volatility approach of Beltratti and Morana (2001), which, in particular includes both deterministic and stochastic periodic terms.
-The stochastic volatility model can be casted in state space form and estimated by maximum likelihood.

-ii.
-The non-parametric kernel approach of Kristensen (2010).
+The spotvolatility package offers several methods to estimate spot volatility and its intraday seasonality, using high-frequency data.

+The following spot volatility estimation methods have been implemented:

+Deterministic periodicity

+The spot volatility is decomposed into a a deterministic periodic factor f_i (identical for every day in the sample) and a daily factor s_t (identical for all observations within a day).
+Both components are then estimated separately.
+For more details, see Taylor and Xu (1997) and Andersen and Bollerslev (1997).
+The jump robust versions by Boudt et al. (2011) have also been implemented.

+Stochastic periodicity

+This method by Beltratti and Morana (2001) assumes the periodicity factor to be stochastic.
+The spot volatility estimation is split into four components: a random walk, an autoregressive process, a stochastic cyclical process and a deterministic cyclical process.
+The model is estimated using a quasi-maximum likelihood method based on the Kalman Filter.
+The package FKF is used to apply the Kalman filter.

+Nonparametric filtering

+This method by Kristensen (2010) filters the spot volatility in a nonparametric way by applying kernel weights to the standard realized volatility estimator.
+Different kernels and bandwidths can be used to focus on specific characteristics of the volatility process.

-iii.
-The piecewise constant volatility approach in Fried (2012).
+Piecewise constant volatility

-iv.
-The kalman filter of periodic intraday volatility in Bos, Janus and Koopman (2012).

-v.
-The GARCH + periodicity factor of Giot (2005), Chu and Lam (2011) and So and Xu (2013).

-vi.
-Periodic egarch model proposed by Bollerslev and Ghysels (1996).

-Besides estimation functions, the project aims at creating simulation functions to generate highfrequency data according to various highfrequency models with periodicity in the volatility of the diffusion.
-Finally, functions should be developed to test for jumps based on the estimated spot volatility and to forecast intraday value-at-risk under different distributional assumptions.
-This project is most related to the function spotVol in the highfrequency package, which implements the spot volatility estimators proposed in Boudt, Croux and Laurent (2008).
+Another nonparametric method is that of Fried (2012), which assumes the volatility to be piecewise constant over local windows.
+Robust two-sample tests are applied to detect changes in variability between subsequent windows.
+The spot volatility can then be estimated by evaluating regular realized volatility estimators within each local window.

+GARCH models with intraday seasonality

+The package also includes an option to apply GARCH models, implemented by the rugarch package, to estimate spot volatility from intraday data.
+This is done by including external regressors in the model.
+These regressors are based on a flexible Fourier form, which was also used in the stochastic and deterministic periodicity estimation methods.

 References

+Andersen, T. G. and T. Bollerslev (1997).
+Intraday periodicity and volatility persistence in financial markets.
+Journal of Empirical Finance 4, 115-158.

-Beltratti, Andrea and Claudio Morana (2001).
+Beltratti, A. and C. Morana (2001).
 Deterministic and stochastic methods for estimation of intraday seasonal components with high frequency data.
 Economic Notes 30, 205-234.

-Bollerslev, T., and E. Ghysels.
-1996.
-Periodic Autoregressive Conditional Heteroscedasticity.
-Journal of Business & Economic Statistics 14, 139–151.

-Bos, Charles, Janus, Pawel and Siem Jan Koopman (2012).
-Spot variance path estimation and its application to high-frequency jump testing.
-Journal of financial econometrics 10, 354-389.

-Boudt, Kris, Croux, Christophe and Laurent, Sebastien (2011) Robust estimation of intraweek periodicity in volatility and jump detection.
-Journal of Empirical Finance 18, 353-369.
+Boudt K., Croux C. and Laurent S. (2011).
+Robust estimation of intraweek periodicity in volatility and jump detection.
+Journal of Empirical Finance 18, 353-367.

-Chu, Carlin C.F and K.P.
-Lam (2011) Modeling intraday volatility: A new consideration.
-Journal of International Markets, Institutions and Money 21, 388-418.

 Fried, Roland (2012).
 On the online estimation of local constant volatilities.
 Computational Statistics and Data Analysis 56, 3080-3090.

-Giot, Pierre (2005).
-Market risk models for intraday data.
-European Journal of Finance 11, 309-324.

 Kristensen, Dennis (2010).
 Nonparametric filtering of the realized spot volatility: A kernel-based approach.
 Econometric Theory 26, 60-93.

-So, Mike K.P. and Rui Xu (2013) Forecasting intraday volatility and value-at-risk with highfrequency data.
-Asia-Pacific Financial Markets 20, 83-111.
+Taylor, S. J. and X. Xu (1997).
+The incremental volatility information in one million foreign exchange quotations.
+Journal of Empirical Finance 4, 317-340.